boostup/boostup/README.md

 ### 🌱 About me

 - I'm a Husband, Developer, and [Self-Therapist][selftherapistwebsite]
+- I'm fluent in 🇫🇷 French, 🇪🇸 Spanish, and 🇬🇧 English
 - 💻 I’m currently working on this [E-commerce app][regaliawebsite]
   ➡️ [Project PR history][featuredpullrequesthistory]
   ➡️ [Project Kanban board][featuredkanbanproject]